Johann Büttikofer: Second expedition

 Whereas Büttikofer's first expedition was funded by Schlegel, his second was largely financed by himself, on an unpaid leave of absence, with costs to be recuperated by selling specimens to the Leiden museum and others.
-As a co-worker, he recruited a Swiss boyhood acquaintance and fellow avid hunter, Franz Xaver Stampfli (1847-1903) of Solothurn, Switzerland, who had come to visit him while intending to emigrate to the United States.
+As a co-worker, he recruited a Swiss boyhood acquaintance and fellow avid hunter, Franz Xaver Stampfli (1847–1903) of Solothurn, Switzerland, who had come to visit him while intending to emigrate to the United States.
 Stampfli travelled to Liberia in 1884 while Büttikofer continued his recovery.
-During his stay in the general area of the Junk River, Stampfli discovered an antelope species entirely new to science, the Jentink's duiker (Cephalophus jentinki), but had to return for convalescence in the spring of 1886.
+During his stay in the general area of the Junk River, Stampfli discovered an antelope species entirely new to science, Jentink's duiker (Cephalophus jentinki), but had to return for convalescence in the spring of 1886.

-In November 1886 Büttikofer and Stampfli jointly set out for Liberia.
+In November 1886, Büttikofer and Stampfli jointly set out for Liberia.
 While Büttikofer conducted a journey to Robertsport to collect Jackson Demery to join the expedition, Stampfli set up a collecting station at Schieffelin.
 After extensive forays in the surrounding area, a second station was set up in Hill Town, which proved to be most successful.
-Here, the first ever complete specimens of the pygmy hippopotamus (Choeropsis liberiensis) were collected.
-In May 1887, at the expiry of his leave of absence and again suffering from ill-health, Büttikofer returned to Europe while Stampfli continued collecting for another year.
+Here, the first complete specimens of the pygmy hippopotamus (Choeropsis liberiensis) were collected.
+In May 1887, at the expiry of his leave of absence and again suffering from ill health, Büttikofer returned to Europe, while Stampfli continued collecting for another year.

-Encouraged by the earlier success of the "Results of a Journey of Exploration", Büttikofer combined the results of the two expeditions into the two-volume German "Reisebilder aus Liberia" published by E. J. Brill (Leiden) in 1890.
-To this day, this work stands out as the first comprehensive monograph ever written about the Republic of Liberia, including natural history, geology, agricultural production, ethnography, customs and dress, history, finance, commerce and trade etc.; while also providing highly vivid travel accounts.
+Encouraged by the earlier success of the "Results of a Journey of Exploration", Büttikofer combined the results of the two expeditions into the two-volume German Reisebilder aus Liberia published by E. J. Brill (Leiden) in 1890.
+To this day, this work stands out as the first comprehensive monograph ever written about the Republic of Liberia, including natural history, geology, agricultural production, ethnography, customs and dress, history, finance, commerce and trade, etc., while also providing highly vivid travel accounts.